Prediction strategies without loss: Main algorithm

 \section{Main algorithm}

-In this section we state our main algorithm in the simplest form and give the corresponding analysis.
-A more general form of the algorithm, which allows to obtain regret bounds that depend on an $l_p$-norm of the sequence $b_t$, is given in the section~\ref{app:disc}.
+In this section we will prove the main Theorem~\ref{thm:main}.
 We start by giving intuition about the algorithm by considering some natural approaches to bit prediction.
 What would one do to predict the next bit given the previous $n$ bits (Figure~\ref{fig:01}, left panel).
-If all $n$ bits are $1$, should be predict $1$?
-With what confidence?
+Observe that one natural tendency is to predict based on the frequency of $0$'s and $1$'s in the past.
+If all $n$ bits are $1$, should be predict $1$ with a high confidence?
 What if they aren't all $1$ but there are many more $1$'s than $0$'s?
-How should the prediction confidence depend on the imbalance $x$($=$ number of $1$'s - number of $0$'s) What if there are more $0$'s but the last few bits are $1$; should we give more weight to the recent bits?
+One approach is to let the prediction confidence depend on the imbalance $x$($=$ number of $1$'s - number of $0$'s) in the bits seen so far.
+It is also natural to give more weight to the recent bits; for example consider the sequence in which there are more $0$'s but the last few bits are $1$.
 Figure~\ref{fig:01}, right panel, shows some possible confidence functions for predicting $1$ based on $x$ (for example, the weighted majority uses the $\tanh(x/\sqrt{T})$ function).
 We will devise a function that allows one to bound the loss.
 We will weight the recent bits higher.
-The $i$-th last bit will have weight $(1-1/n)^i$; Thus, in order to predict $b_{i+1}$ from the previous bits, we compute the discrepancy $x = \sum_{j>0} b_{i-j} (1-1/n)^j$.
-Our confidence function $g(x)$ will be essentially zero until $x > \sqrt n$ after which it shoots to $100$\% very fast.
-We can show that with this confidence function we will never incur a significant loss.
+The $i$-th last bit will have weight $(1-1/n)^i$; Thus, in order to predict $b_{t+1}$ from the previous bits, we compute the discounted deviation $x =\sum_{j=1}^{t-1} \rho^{t-1-j} b_j$.
+Our confidence function $g(x)$ will be essentially zero until $x > \tilde \Omega(\sqrt n)$ after which it shoots to $100$\% very fast.
+We will show that with this confidence function we will never incur a significant loss.

+We note that the algorithm is a strict generalization of weighted majority, which can be seen by letting $Z=\Theta(1)$ (this property will also hold for the generalization to $N$ experts in section~\ref{sec:combine}).